ostherhuspl/weather-data-pipeline/README.md

 ---

 🧪 How to Run It
-* Option 1: Try the Live Cloud Dashboard
+Option 1: Try the Live Cloud Dashboard
 * No setup required!

+Option 2: Run Locally (manual)
+* Step 1: Collect Data

+python weather_collector.py

+* This pulls the current weather from OpenWeatherMap and saves it in /data/raw_weather_<timestamp>.json.

+* Step 2: Transform the Data

+python transform_weather.py
+* Extracts fields like temperature, humidity, wind, and stores in clean_weather.csv.

+* Step 3: Run the Dashboard

+streamlit run dashboard.py
+* Your browser will open a live dashboard with real-time metrics and charts (wide mode enabled).

+---

 👉 Live Streamlit Dashboard ((https://weather-data-pipeline-jhggjdheke6dnvfs8huxac.streamlit.app/))